This post may contain affiliate links. Please see my disclosure policy for more details.

 If you’re thinking of moving to Australia, deciding where to live in such a huge country is one of the hardest decisions you’ll have to make.
 This comparison of Sydney vs Perth will help with your decision if these two beautiful cities are in the running!

-I spent five months living in Perth when I first moved to Australia, and I’ve been living in Sydney since 2016.
-I’ve also travelled much of the Australian coastline over the years and spent a year in Brisbane as a student.
+I spent a while living in Perth when I first moved to Australia, and I’ve been living in Sydney since 2016.
+I’ve also travelled much of the Australian coastline and spent a year in Brisbane as a student.

 I’ve put together lots of facts about Sydney and Perth in this blog post, plus my own observations and experiences, to help you decide where to live in Australia.